xreddr/xreddr/README.md

 Welcome
 =======

 Please enjoy your stay.
-If you need a break try playing a game from my repositories:
-<a href="https://htmlpreview.github.io/?https://github.com/xreddr/pong/blob/main/index.html" target="_blank">Pong</a> w = up, s = down.
 Click the project banners to navigate to that projects repository.
+After viewing, please take time to play a game at the bottom of this page.

 The code I like to write:
 | Python | Javascript | SASS |